roman-milk/roman-milk.github.io/best-present-ever.md

  "You poor boy," she mocked, swirling her tongue around the head of my cock head.

  A minute later, she continued, falling back onto the bed and sliding her left leg slowly down her right, "Your sister says you have a fetish for nylons."
-Report_Story #2